Knowledge Transfer based Evolutionary Deep Neural Network for Intelligent Fault Diagnosis: Experimental Results and Discussion

 \subsection{Discussion}

-Following points can be observed from the diagnostic results shown in tables \ref{Table: CWRU} \& \ref{Table: paderborn} and Fig.'s \ref{fig:TI} \& \ref{fig:acc_curve}. \begin{enumerate} \item The proposed framework enables us to obtain the best suitable DNN architecture for a dataset that can provide diagnostic accuracy up to almost 100\%, a very much improved over the most popular methods used intelligent fault diagnosis (tables \ref{Table: CWRU} \& \ref{Table: paderborn}).
-Therefore, the network architecture greatly affects the performance of DNN. \item Fig. \ref{fig:acc_curve} shows the fitness growth of the best model obtained at each generation during the evolution process.
-It can be observed that the best model at each generation gets better with evolution.
-Since exploitation by the crossover and exploration by the mutation perform both local and global search, the final model obtained has the best possible DNN architecture. \item TI in Fig. \ref{fig:TI} for the three types of dataset reveals that performance of some method may be poorer than the baseline method SVM depending upon the dataset.
-But, the proposed method performs better in all cases. \item Further, it can be observed that EvoDCNN \cite{Ysun2020} also performs better than the other state-of-the-art methods because it finds the best CNN model for the corresponding dataset.
-The comparison of $CA$ also reveals that the best DNN model by the proposed framework performs better than the best CNN model. \end{enumerate} Therefore, the proposed framework is the effective solution to ensure accurate fault diagnosis in variable operating conditions through the evolution of the best diagnostic model.
+Following points can be observed from the diagnostic results shown in tables \ref{Table: CWRU}, \ref{Table: paderborn}, \& \ref{Table: GFD_results} and Fig.'s \ref{fig:cm}, \ref{fig:TI}, \& \ref{fig:acc_curve}. \begin{enumerate} \item From Fig. \ref{fig:acc_curve}, it can be observed that the best model at each generation improves with evolution.
+Since the exploitation by the crossover and the exploration by the mutation perform both the local and the global searches, the final model obtained has the best possible DNN architecture. \item Fig. \ref{fig:cm} provides graphical illustration of the classification performances of different state-of-the-art methods for one of the case from T1: 7mil, 1 hp.
+It can be observed that the confusion matrix for the proposed framework depicts all correct classifications. \item TI in Fig. \ref{fig:TI} for the three types of dataset reveals that the performance of some methods may be poorer than the baseline method SVM depending upon the dataset.
+However, the proposed method performs better in all cases.
+Therefore, the proposed evoN2N framework is an advancement for building a suitable deep learning model for the real-time scenario where dataset availability is limited. \item Overall, the validation results on various datasets under different natures of faults and operating conditions lead to the conclusion that the proposed framework enables us to build a reliable and accurate diagnostic model with optimal network architecture using a limited number of training samples.
+Also, the wide variation in the target dataset proves that the proposed framework can be beneficial for building reliable and accurate diagnostic models in real-time scenarios for the classification of real faults due to accelerated lifetime runs. \end{enumerate} Therefore, the proposed framework is the effective solution to ensure an accurate fault diagnosis under variable operating conditions via the evolution of the best diagnostic model.